MoltonMontro/TestDocs/docs/source/assets/ItemAsset/GunAsset.rst

 Damage
 ``````

-In addition to the damage properties available from the the :ref:`WeaponAsset <assets/ItemAsset/WeaponAsset:Player Damage>` class, GunAssets have some exclusive properties.
+In addition to the damage properties available from the the :ref:`WeaponAsset <doc_itemasset_weapon:player_damage>` class, GunAssets have some exclusive properties.

 **Damage_Falloff_Multiplier** *float*: Percentage of damage to apply at maximum range.
 For example, a value of 0.25 with a damage of 40 means 10 damage will be dealt at maximum range.
 Defaults to 1.